Atwood Farm plans to transfer the registrations of our herd to the Canadian Galloway Society in the second half of 2025.

 -focusing on continually improving the genetics of our already strong herd.

-***Atwood farm does NOT have any other breed of cattle on our property.
+***Atwood Farm does NOT have any other breed of cattle on our property.
 We are 100% invested in our Registered Belted Galloways.

 Atwood Farm encourages ALL farms who are interested in protecting the purity of the breed to research and also consider the move to the Canadian Galloway Society and return to CLRC.